 So I’ve heard about cameras with projectors built in.
-That felt pretty gimmicky as a proposition.
+That feels pretty gimmicky as a proposition.
 But everyone I showed this to generated the jaw drop effect.
 COOL! was the typical repsonse.

 strategic design